akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_4.md

     * If the manager already has an actor for the device group, it forwards the request to it.
     * Otherwise, it creates a new device group actor and then forwards the request.
 1. The `DeviceGroup` actor receives the request to register an actor for the given device:
-    * If the group already has an actor for the device it replies with the `ActorRef` of the existing device actor.
+    * If the group already has an actor for the device it replies with the @apidoc[typed.ActorRef] of the existing device actor.
     * Otherwise, the `DeviceGroup` actor first creates a device actor and replies with the `ActorRef` of the newly created device actor.
 1. The sensor will now have the `ActorRef` of the device actor to send messages directly to it.